0xCM/z0/src/llvm.models/src/records/docs/X86Fields.md

 Forms
 -----
  Pseudo         - No encoding/disassembling information is present.
-These should be removed/replaced with other instructions before we reach the encoding phase of codegen.;
- RawFrm         - Instruction has no modrm byte.
+These should be removed/replaced with other instructions before we reach the encoding phase of codegen.RawFrm         - Instruction has no modrm byte.
 Operands are fixed registers.
-There may be an immediate present.
+There may be an immediate present
  AddRegFrm      - Instruction encodes a register in bits 2:0 of the opcode.
 No modrm byte.
 Opcode should be a multiple of 8 for such an instruction.
  RawFrmMemOffs  - Instruction encodes a fixed constant address in the instruction without modrm byte.
 Basically opcodes 0xA0-0xA3
  RawFrmSrc      - Instruction uses SI/ESI/RSI as a source memory address.
 LODS and OUTS.